Hurrying: Roles

 Children as young as three or four were employed, with both sexes contributing to the work.
 The younger ones often worked in small teams, with those pushing the corf from the rear being known as thrusters.
 The thrusters often had to push the corf using their heads, leading to the hair on their crown being worn away and the child becoming bald.

 Some children were employed as coal trappers, particularly those not yet strong enough to pull or push the corf.
 This job saw the child sit in a small cutting waiting for the hurriers to approach.
 They would then open the trapdoors to allow the hurrier and his cargo through.
 The trappers also opened the trapdoors to provide ventilation in some locations.

 As mines grew larger the volume of coal extracted increased beyond the pulling capabilities of children.
 Instead, horses guided by coal drivers were used to pull the corves.
 These drivers were usually older children between the ages of 10 and 14.

 Working conditions

 Workers in coal mines were naked due to the heat and the narrow tunnels that would catch on clothing.
 Men and boys worked completely naked, while women and girls would generally strip to the waist; but in some mines might be naked also.
-In testimony before a Parliamentary commission, it was stated that working naked in confined spaces "... it is not to be supposed but that where opportunity thus prevails sexual vices are of common occurrence."
+In testimony before a Parliamentary commission, it was stated that when working naked in confined spaces "... it is not to be supposed but that where opportunity thus prevails sexual vices are of common occurrence."
+Note, however, that the terms 'naked' or 'stark naked' in historical sources cannot be assumed to mean entirely without clothes, but only very little clothing, as the report includes such comments as "...the girls as well as the boys stark naked down to the waist".